olkham/inference_node/readme.md

+# InferNode
-# InferNode is a scalable inference platform that provides multi-node management and control for AI/ML inference workloads.
-It enables easy deployment and management of inference pipelines across distributed nodes with auto-discovery, telemetry, and flexible result publishing.
+## A scalable inference platform that provides multi-node management and control for AI/ML inference workloads.

+### It enables easy deployment and management of inference pipelines across distributed nodes with auto-discovery, telemetry, and flexible result publishing.

 ## 📺 Demo Video